musicus/Xenharmonium/README.md

 # Xenharmonium
 Alternate Tuning Systems Library for Pure Data (Pd).
-The library is designed for tuning system demonstrations and tutorials in the classroom.
+The library is designed for tuning system demonstrations and how to build them with Pd in the music technology or music theory classroom.

 Demonstration:
 - https://youtu.be/Xfv3qLdtURY